 Modern Sabotage in 21st-Century Warfare

-In the 21st century, sabotage has increasingly moved into the digital realm.
-One of the most prominent examples is the Colonial Pipeline attack, a significant cyber operation that disrupted fuel supplies across the Eastern United States.
-This highlighted the growing importance of cyber warfare in targeting critical infrastructure without physical confrontation.
+In the 21st century, sabotage has increasingly shifted toward digital and hybrid forms.
+One of the most prominent examples is the Colonial Pipeline attack, a major cyber operation that disrupted fuel distribution across the Eastern United States.
+This event underscored the growing importance of cyber sabotage in targeting critical infrastructure without physical confrontation.

 Conclusion